neo3072/DS-AI-ML-Resources/Big Data, Analytics, and IoT Architecture Reference.md

     * Improve business governance
     * Drive data and evidence-driven decisions
     * Improve business agility
+    * Decision management and inform decisions
+    * Drive new business models
+    * Discover new products and services
+    * Business reporting and analysis
 + Real time intelligence and analytics
-+ Data and insights discovery and exploration
-+ Decision management and inform decisions
-+ Business reporting and analysis
 + Security intelligence (security, fraud, and risk analysis)
 + Self-service (ad-hoc)
-+ Discover relevant trends and patterns
-+ Drive new business models
++ Personalize customer experiences
 + Stream computing
     * Event and data streams
++ Advanced analytics, data mining, data modeling, business intelligence (BI), statistical analysis, dashboards and reporting, enterprise performance management (EPM)
-+ Data and text analytics
+    * Data and insights discovery and exploration
+    * Discover relevant trends and patterns
     * Descriptive analytics - What happened and why?
     * Predictive analytics - What is the probability of something happening?
     * Prescriptive analytics - What specific recommendations will drive business decisions and help achieve business goals (i.e., what to do if 'X' happens)